Pinterest tag How Long Can You Leave a Tampon In? | Rael

 One size never fits all when it comes to period protection, and when you’re selecting tampons, it is always a good idea to have a few different sizes on hand.

 You’ll know you have the correct size when your tampon lasts for at least two hours and is easily removed.
-If your tampon feels uncomfortable when you try to remove it, you’re probably using an absorbency that is too high for your flow.
+If your tampon feels uncomfortable when you try to remove it, you’re probably using an absorbency that is too high for your menstrual flow.

 If you’re experiencing leaks after only an hour of wear, you’ll need a larger size for that day.

-Keep in mind that your flow will change during your period, and the same tampon size that works the first day may not be the right fit on the last day of your period.
+Keep in mind that your menstrual flow will change during your period, and the same tampon size that works the first day may not be the right fit on the last day of your period.

 3. Know When to Change